krazt/pls/docs/design_document.md

 Available actions:

 1. Unknown
-2. Chat
-3. Print something to stdout
-4. Execute a command in the terminal
+2. Execute a command in the terminal
+3. Get an answer that should be searched on the web
+4. Chat
+5. Generate text
-5. Generate an image given a text description
+6. Generate an image given a text description
-6. Modify an image given a text description
+7. Modify an image given a text description

 ### Generating the content